ilhamyusof/laravelminiproject/README.md

-This is one my laravel side project.
+This is one of my laravel side project.
 The purpose of the project is to make an instagram clone.